Home

 OS Grid ref:- SW402353

-The small fishing village of Morvah (Cornish: Morvedh) lies on the north coast road of the extreme south-western peninsula of Cornwall.
+The small fishing village of Morvah, derived from the Cornish Morveth meaning 'a place by the sea', lies on the north coast road of the extreme south-western peninsula of Cornwall.

-The village, which was a busy mining area in the 19th century, consists of several granite houses, an art gallery, a dairy farm, a Wesleyan Chapel and a church which dates to the fifteenth century.
-The church was dedicated in 1409 to St Morwetha, and was constructed by the Knights of St John.
+The village church was dedicated in 1409 to St Morwetha, and was constructed by the Knights of St John.
 It was later dedicated to St Bridget of Sweden, who had formed the order of Bridgentines in 1373.
 Some of the ornamentation within the church is of Swedish manufacture.

-In the course of quarrying for building materials at Morvah in 1884 a hoard of gold ornaments dating from the late Bronze Age were discovered at Carne Farm .
+In the course of quarrying for building materials at Morvah in 1884 a hoard of gold ornaments dating from the late Bronze Age were discovered at Carne Farm, which lies about half a mile to the north of Chun Castle and quoit.
 The hoard consisted of six large Irish gold bracelets, three of which displayed distinctive trumpet-like ends.
 The bracelets are now on display at the British Museum.

 Towns and Villages of Cornwall